 - Intellectual property laws protect your inventions and creative works.

-- Zoning laws dictate the use of business property.
+- Zoning laws dictate the use of the business property.

 - Laws governing licenses and permits